ryanleecode/stellar-anchor-server/sdk/README.md

-# Go API client for openapi
+# Go API client for sdk

 An implementation of a SEP compliant Stellar Anchor